Fast X: Everything we know so far about Fast and Furious 10

 This is everything we know so far about part one of the two-part finale that will conclude the Fast Saga, including when it is expected to be released, who is expected to be in it and all the news surrounding it.

-Fast and Furious 10 release date: When is Fast X likely to come out?
+Fast and Furious 10 release date: When will Fast X come out?

 It was initially confirmed by Universal that Fast and Furious 10, or Fast X as it is officially known now, would arrive in cinemas on 7 April 2023.